bcgov/mobile-developer-guide/docs/distribution_methods.md

 You must list your app through the Province's accounts.
 The [Developer Experience team](contact.md) will help you get your app on these accounts.

-[Contact us](contact.md) if your app's intellectual property (IP) doesn't belong to the Province of BC.
+[Contact us](contact.md) if your app's intellectual property (IP) doesn't belong to the Province of B.C.
 We will work with you to determine how to release your app.

 Before contacting the Developer Experience team, we recommend reviewing the [project initiation information](getting_started.md).